What is workers' compensation insurance?

 Here are some of the things that your workers’ compensation policy may cover:

 - Treatment or rehabilitation

 - Employee training if the employee cannot return to their previous position

-Do you need workers’ comp with no employees?
+Do I need workers’ comp with no employees?

 You may need workers’ comp insurance with no employees.
 Many small business owners believe that they don’t need workers’ compensation insurance because they don’t have full-time or part-time employees.
 Is that true?
 Let’s break it down some more.

 Do independent contractors need workers’ comp insurance before being hired?